 The benefit of this format is an intense exchange and deeper understanding of the general cultural implementations as well as the particular language use and personal opinions of the translation partners.
 The poets involved get in direct contact with their colleagues in other foreign cities.
 The workshop and the experience of holding a shared reading offer the chance of an ongoing personal and working relationship.

-In 2016, ‘Expedition Poetry’ took place between the cities of Prague and Heidelberg, and in 2018 between the cities of Granada and Heidelberg.
+In 2016, ‘Expedition Poetry’ took place between the cities of Prague and Heidelberg, in 2018 between the cities of Granada and Heidelberg and in 2021 as an extensive ‘Expedition Poetry’ online between the cities of Melbourne and Heidelberg (with five poets from each city).

 To mark the XII UNESCO Creative Cities Network (UCCN) Meeting in Krakow and Katowice, poets from each City of Literature have contributed to the project ‘Poetic Encounters’, initiated by Heidelberg UNESCO City of Literature and Fabriano UNESCO City of Crafts and Folk Art, to produce a specially bound and printed anthology celebrating literature and its vital place in world culture.